Have you heard of a gratitude jar?

 There are times in life when we feel overwhelmed and like the world is against us.
 It’s hard to stay positive and grateful when things don’t work out as planned, but it doesn’t have to be that way!

 Cultivating gratitude can be easier than you think.
-All it takes is a gratitude jar to help remind us of all the wonderful things we do have to be thankful for each day!
+All it takes is a gratitude jar to help remind us of all the wonderful things we have to be thankful for each day!

 This post may contain affiliate links, please see our full disclosure for more information.